grantsrb/langpractice/README.md

         step after the last time step in the last loop (so there is no data overlap).

+    "dino": bool
+        determines if the transformer should attempt to train a memory token using the DINO self-supervised training method.
+    "dino_weight": float
+        the weight of the dino loss relative to the simclr and total losses.
+    "simclr": bool
+        determines if the transformer should attempt to train a memory token using the SimCLR self-supervised training method.
+    "simclr_weight": float
+        the weight of the simclr loss relative to the dino and total losses.
+    "augment": bool
+        if true, images are augmented before being used by the network "smoothing": float
+        the label smoothing when calculating the cross entropy between the student and teacher distributions.
+See pytorch documentation about the cross_entropy loss for more details.

     "val_targ_range": list of ints (low, high) or None the range of target counts during the validation phase. both low and high are inclusive. only applies to gordongames